 The first stage focuses on reducing the levels of leukemic cells to an undetectable level.
-Usually, chemotherapy is used.
-Commonly given drugs are cytarabine with anthracycline.
-It is called 7+3 therapy as cytarabine is given for seven days continuously and anthracycline for three consecutive days through IV.
+Usually, Chemotherapy is used.

 The success of this stage is not that the disease is cured but that it cannot be detected in the available diagnostic methods.

-the final stage is an intensive chemotherapy focussed on the remnant leukemic cells.
+the final stage is intensive chemotherapy focussed on the remnant leukemic cells.
 This is to prevent remission.
-Alternatively, the patient can undergo stem cell therapy in severe cases.
+Alternatively, the patient can undergo stem cell therapy also known as Bone Marrow Transplant in severe cases.

-Stem cell therapy is also used in patients who have relapsed after primary treatment.
+Stem cell therapy is also used in patients who have relapsed after primary leukemia treatment.

 DIFFERENCE BETWEEN ACUTE MYELOID LEUKAEMIA AND ACUTE LYMPHOBLASTIC LEUKAEMIA:

 The key difference is the fact that one is a defect from the myeloid cells and the other is a defect from lymphoblastic cells.

 AML affects by producing defective blood cells except for lymphocytes.
 Acute Lymphoblastic Leukaemia affects by producing excessive amounts of lymphoblasts.